Updated Jan. 2023

 For example, you might notice that your ears seem clogged or that your hearing is muffled.
 How annoying!
 Or you might notice that you’ve developed tinnitus (a.k.a. ringing in the ears).

 How is this possible?
 Well, there seems to be a connection between this joint and the middle ear.
 Experts believe that if the joint’s disc shifts out of alignment, the nerves and Eustachian tube may feel more pressure than they should, and the Eustachian tube may become clogged as a result.
 Beyond that, TMJ might also lead to inflammation that blocks the Eustachian tube, causing hearing problems.

 Good news, though: if you work with your dentist to resolve the TMJ, you might also regain the hearing that was lost.
 So, if you have symptoms of TMJ, don’t hesitate to see a pro to get relief ASAP.

-As with TMJ, getting your infected wisdom teeth taken care of may help you regain any hearing that you lost as a result of inflammation.
+As with TMJ, getting your infected wisdom teeth taken care of may help you regain any hearing that you lose as a result of inflammation.
 Your dentist can easily take x-rays to check the status of your wisdom teeth.
-If impacted or infected, an extraction might be necessary.
+If they are impacted or infected, an extraction might be necessary.

 If you’re like most people, learning about the connection between tooth decay and hearing loss might be surprising.
 But, now that you know about it, you can take action to help prevent it.

 Worried about being able to afford regular dental checkups and cleanings?
 Have no fear!
-With the right dental insurance, like a plan from Spirit that will cover everything from three cleanings per year to major services when you need them, you won’t have to break the bank to maintain your oral health.
+With the right dental insurance from Spirit, like a dental cleaning service insurance plan that will cover everything from three cleanings per year to major services dental insurance, you won’t have to break the bank to maintain your oral health.
 Saving money on dental care costs has never been so simple!
+And we offer dental insurance with no waiting period, so as soon as you get approved, you're covered!
 Get a quote from Spirit Dental & Vision today.